lumeland/lume.land/docs/getting-started/page-data.md

 </lume-code>

-We can use this variable in the layout to insert its value in the html code:
+This variable is accessible by the layout, so it can be inserted in the html
+code:

 <lume-code>